 To start validating assumptions, ask one question: what are my user’s main pain points?
-This will help focus your team and potentially lead to finding your product’s North Star.
+This will help focus your team and potentially lead to finding your digital product’s North Star.

 However, this is a monumental task for most companies because they generally lack focus.
-As a result, they create a laundry list of problems that “must be solved,” which translates to an unprioritized list of features that “must be included” in their first release.
+As a result, they create a laundry list of problems that “must be solved,” which translates to an unprioritized list of features that “must be included” in their first digital product release.

 A problem that arises with a laundry list of features is twofold.
-First, there is the risk of starting development work without user data, which can lead to your software being developed in isolation and cause ambiguity in the future.
+First, there is the risk of starting product development work without user data, which can lead to your software being developed in isolation and cause ambiguity in the future.
 Now is the time to start using real-world user data to validate assumptions and prioritize work.
 You can leverage your product roadmap, conduct in-person interviews, and send out surveys to make data-driven decisions.

 In addition, the “must be included” approach can lead to costly consequences resulting from an unwavering pursuit of perfection.
 Companies may end up implementing unnecessary features as they fail to incorporate frequent user feedback.
 This all-or-nothing mindset often prevents teams from questioning why certain features are being developed in the first place.

 One method to reduce this risk is to inquire with the business about the potential consequences of not including the feature upon launch.
 While it may be difficult to obtain a definitive response, this can encourage individuals to reconsider their commitments.
-At the very least, it can assist stakeholders in recognizing feature overload, which presents an opening for PMs to help them improve their prioritization.
+At the very least, it can assist stakeholders in recognizing feature overload, which presents an opening for product managers to help them improve their prioritization.